Flux-Tailor/rate-plan-documentation/doc/index.md

 ### What's a Rate Plan?

-A rate plan is a structured set of rules and charges that determine how energy consumption is billed.
-It typically includes:
+A rate plan is a structured set of parameters and calculation rules that determine how energy consumption is billed.

-- Base rates
-- Time-of-use pricing
-- Demand charges
-- Seasonal variations
-- Eligibility criteria

 ### What's the relationship between Utilities, Operating Companies, Service Classes and a “Rate Plan” ?